-EMPG Program recipients are encouraged to use EMPG Program funds to support NQS implementation efforts.
-For FY 2022, as a post-award requirement, all recipients in the 50 states and the District of Columbia must begin their NQS implementation efforts by achieving, or working towards achieving, the Phase 1 objectives outlined in the table below and must, at a minimum, plan for implementation of the Phase 2 objectives.
-All other jurisdictions (including territories and FY 2022 EMPG Program subrecipients) must, at a minimum, plan for implementation of Phases 1 and 2.
+For FY 2023, as a post-award requirement, all recipients in the 50 states and District of Columbia must work towards achieving the Phase 1 NQS Implementation Objectives outlined in the table below and must, at a minimum, execute the Implementation Plan they developed last year as part of the Phase 0 NQS Implementation Objectives.
+Jurisdictions that began implementation in FY 2023 shall have designed and adopted organizational qualification system procedures, a certification program and credentialing standards for incident workforce personnel in alignment with the NIMS Guideline for the National Qualification System.
+All other jurisdictions (including territories and FY 2023 EMPG Program subrecipients) are required to work toward implementation of NQS by developing an Implementation Plan, using the FEMA-provided two-page template referenced in the table below.

 For all states and territories, the following requirements shall apply:

-- Only EMPG Program-funded deployable personnel, as determined by each recipient organization, will be required to meet NQS certification requirements. - Recipients and subrecipients will be considered in compliance with the NQS requirements as long they are working towards implementing the NQS Implementation Objectives as outlined in the table below.
+At a minimum, only EMPG Program-funded deployable personnel, as determined by each recipient organization, will be required to meet NQS certification requirements.

+- Recipients and subrecipients will be considered in compliance with the NQS requirements as long they are working towards implementing the NQS Implementation Objectives as outlined in the table below. - The expected completion date for each phase of the NQS Implementation Objectives is December 31 of the applicable calendar year (CY).